 Contains: Dairy (ricotta, mozzarella, Parmesan), wheat (lasagna noodles).
 May contain pork if using pork sausage.
 Check sausage and cheese labels for potential allergens; use gluten-free pasta for gluten-free diets.

-Save to Pinterest This lasagna soup is sure to please with its comforting layers of flavor.
+This lasagna soup is sure to please with its comforting layers of flavor.
 Make it ahead for easy lunches all week!

 Recipe FAQs